azizbohra17/City-Synapse-Real-Time-Urban-Data-Integration/README.md

 5. **Catalog Data with AWS Glue**: Use AWS Glue to catalog the data for easier querying.
 6. **Query Data with AWS Athena**: Analyze the data using SQL queries in AWS Athena.
 7. **Load Data into AWS Redshift**: Transfer the data to AWS Redshift for further analysis and visualization.
-8. **Visualize with PowerBI**: Connect PowerBI to AWS Redshift to create dashboards and visualizations.

 ## Acknowledgements